Laadr/VCA/README.md

      each pixel is a linear mixture of R endmembers signatures Y = M x s, where s = gamma x alfa gamma is a illumination perturbation factor and alfa are the abundance fractions of each endmember.
+NB: Y has to be a numpy array

  R - positive integer number of endmembers in the scene